 If you already have plenty of trading experience and feel confident enough to jump right into a funded account, there are instant funding prop firms with no challenges.
 This allows you to skip the evaluation process altogether and start making profits right away.
 If this is something you are looking for, then keep in mind that you will need to show the prop firm that you are a successful trader with a proven track record that can be verified.
-My Forex Funds are one of the top prop firms with no challenge funded account options.

 How Many People Pass Prop Firm Challenges?

 Whilst many people who want to make a living from prop trading have taken part in trading challenges, the reality is that the majority of them are unsuccessful.
 This is partly due to a lack of trading skills and experience, but also because prop firm challenges can have strict rules and unrealistic objectives.
 Therefore, only the very best prop traders can pass a prop firm challenge without being in breach of the terms and achieving the targets they set out.